 Campus closures and limits on in-person gatherings have created significant challenges for students.
 Many students rely on college housing, dining halls, and other campus resources for support while in school.
 Abrupt campus closures also create unplanned financial burdens for students who need to leave on short notice.
 While several colleges have created emergency relief funds and others have offered refunds for students’ room and board.
 Tuition refunds have not been offered at most schools, but some did reduce tuition (generally between 10-20%) in efforts to boost enrollment in 2021.

-Students Abroad & International Students
+Students Abroad and International Students

 According to the Institute for International Education, there were more than 1 million international students studying in the U.S. in 2019, an all-time high.
 International students make up about 6% of the total higher education student population and research finds these students bring engagement benefits for domestic students while providing a key source of revenue for institutions.